k-tahiro/heroku-docker-automuteus/README.md

 There are 4 components to deploy AutoMuteUs.
 Here is the correspondence of these components.

-Difference between original one and this is supported automuteus-v7 and completed custom env var implement 👍
+Difference between original one and this is supported automuteus-v7 👍

 - automuteus: web dyno
 - galactus: same as automuteus's web dyno